sumehta/question-generation/README.md

 The questions generated will be:
 >What do handheld devices find?

 The original software is a product of PhD thesis of Michael Heilman.
-The original JAVA code and other instuctions/resources/dependencies can be found [here](http://www.cs.cmu.edu/~ark/mheilman/questions/).
+The original JAVA code and other instructions/resources/dependencies can be found [here](http://www.cs.cmu.edu/~ark/mheilman/questions/).

 For all Pythonistas out there this repository provides a Python wrapper to simplify the execution of the code above.
 The hardest part of the whole project is setup.
-Yes you heard it right.
+Yes you heard it right!

 **Setup**